codyhouse/codyframe/README.md

 yarn add codyframe
 ```

-If you install CodyFrame as npm module, import the reset, config and util modules from the node package:
+If you install CodyFrame as npm module, import the reset, config, and util modules from the node package:

 ```scss
 @use '../../../node_modules/codyframe/main/scss/reset';